Michał Plater-Zyberk: Estate

 The estate of Michał Plater-Zyberk covered an area of about 1,700 square kilometers and 15,000 "souls."
-Most of the property was the Syberg estate, brought to Michal Plater-Zyberk as a dowry by his wife.
 Most of the property was the Syberg estate, brought to Michał Plater-Zyberk as a dowry by his wife.
 The center of the estate inherited from his father was the village of Wielka Indryca (today: Lielindrica).
 Part of his wife's estate were the palaces in Schlossberg and Līksna.

 Michał Plater-Zyberk put up in Uzułmujża, in Rezhitsky Uyezd, St. Peter and Paul's Church in 1820, and St. Michael's Church in Subačius in 1831.
 Emilia Plater, daughter of Ksawery, the cousin brother of Michał Plater-Zyberk, was raised in the palace in Līksna for some time.

 Family

 He had twelve children from his marriage to Izabela Syberg: